-I was assuming that video output quality will be much better.
+I was assuming that the video output quality will be much better.

 How wrong I was…

 The only output I’ve got was a distorted mess on the screen.

 I’ve started digging a bit and found out that there are quite a few manufacturing mistakes.
 That surprised me a bit but let’s get to details.

 It turned out that on rev.3 mainboards, very often transistors are soldered on in a wrong way (emitter and collector swapped).

-Looks like guys in Amstrad had a lot of transistor suppliers and got kinda lost in it :D
+Looks like guys in Amstrad had a lot of transistor suppliers and got kinda lost in it 😀

 In my case, transistors TR4, TR5, TR7, and TR8 had to be resoldered.

 Here is an example of properly resoldered TR4.

 After this operation composite signal started to work again but to my surprise(again), it wasn’t much better than a blurry RF that I’ve already tested.
 According to smart guys from internetz this poor quality of the composite output is caused by at least three factors.

 First is an old inductor (L2) circuit, the second is audio interfering with composite signal and third (ghosting) is a lack of new LC filter near TEA2000 encoder.

 An old inductor circuit can be easily turned off by simply removing a ceramic capacitor C3.

 I’ve skipped creating new LC circuit simply because I didn’t have 15mH inductor on a shelf.
 However, after these two simple mods, the screen started to look way better.
 Keep in mind that it still can be improved.

-Keyboard was in a very good shape but a bit "buggy" lol
+The keyboard was in very good shape but a bit “buggy” lol

 Aaaand that’s it.
 After few hours of work, I’ve got a beautiful Grey ZX Spectrum 128k +2